 Please see the websites below for more information on the effect of sun on your eyes;

 The standards in the European Union on UV sunglasses are very strict and insist that they block 99-100% of UV radiation.
+These are categorised as UV400.
 Make sure that your sunglasses meet these standards by looking for the “CE” British and European standard markings on the label, or BS EN ISO 12312-1-2013.

 Another consideration when buying sunglasses is the darkness of the lens.
 This actually has nothing to do with UV protection, but can help deal with varying levels of brightness.